 What Is Proptech?
 (Definition)

 In many ways, proptech is similar to its more realized financial services counterpart, fintech.
 Short for financial technology, fintech has played a significant role in modernizing finance-related industries like banking, payment processing and lending.
 In the same vein, proptech trends have uprooted traditional workflows, which were largely based in Excel, to create more efficiencies through cloud-based tools.
 It’s similar to, but distinct from construction technology, or contech, which relates more to the building process itself.

 The Proptech Landscape: Business- And Customer-Facing Solutions

 B2C proptech software helps both businesses, landlords and others to earn additional revenue and conduct more through research.
 Redfin and Zillow both connect home buyers and sellers or agents, expediting a previously lengthy and disconnected process.
 Airbnb gives owners another way to monetize their homes, and travelers a convenient, comfortable and fun way to find accommodations.

-Proptech will never eliminate or invalidate the deep industry knowledge required to thrive in the real estate industry.
-But by purposefully connecting the real estate world, it makes information more accessible and helps professionals to make procedural decisions in a faster, more efficient way, driving revenue as a result.
+Proptech software will never eliminate or invalidate the deep industry knowledge required to thrive in the real estate industry.
+But by purposefully connecting the right dots, commercial real estate technology makes information more accessible and helps professionals to systematically make data-driven decisions in a faster, more efficient way, driving revenue as a result.